worldbank/dime-standards/dime-coding-standards/checklists/construction-code-review.md

 - [ ] Do you understand how and why each variable is constructed?
 If not, indicate to the author where more comments are needed.
 - [ ] Check merges.
 Are any observations dropped or does the number of observations increase?
 If so, is there a clear justification for that?
 If any observations didn't match, is that explained in the comments?
 - [ ] Check collapses.
 How are missing values treated?
-- [ ] Check winsorization.
-Is the reason for winsorizing explained?
-Is there documentation explaning how the percentile was chosen and why one/both tails were winsorized?
+- [ ] Check winsorization or other techniques for handling outliers.
+Is the reason for the chosen transformation explained?
+Is there documentation explaining how parameters such as cutoff percentiles were chosen and why one or both tails were altered?
 - [ ] Check treatment of missing values.
 Are research decisions well documented?
 Are there cases where you think missing values are being created or replaced unintentionally?
 - [ ] Check creation of new variables.
 Does the code match the variable definition in the documentation?
 Is the correct function being used?
 - [ ] Is there always clear documentation of why observations are dropped, if any?